Agricultural Law – Family Farming, Why Incorporate?

 Liability.
 Corporations were created to protect a person’s property from potential liabilities.
 Say Farmer Smith was driving down the road and caused an accident that unfortunately led to horrific and permanent injuries.
 The injured party could sue the unincorporated farmer for damages and receive a judgment.
 If the Farmer did not have sufficient insurance from which to pay the judgment, he could be forced to sell one of his tracts of land to satisfy the judgment.
 If Farmer Smith had incorporated, and made transfers to his children so that the farm was 40% in his name, 40% in his wife’s name and 20% in his five children’s name, then his interest in the farm is unattractive to the injured party as there are no guarantees that Farmer Smith will receive any payments from the corporation.
 All income of the farm can be paid out to other family members, so that his 40% interest has no economic value.
 We have essentially turned him into the turnip that will never give blood.

 A corporation is a valuable tool for the family farmer.
 If you not do so already, you should consider making the change.
-Contact one of the Ag Law at Campbell Kyle Proffitt to discuss how incorporating your farm could afford you and your family better protection.
+Contact one of the Ag Law attorneys at Campbell Kyle Proffitt to discuss how incorporating your farm could afford you and your family better protection.